crispab/signup/README.md

 - Clone this project from GitHub
 - Install Play 2.2.x
-- Install Heroku Toolkit - https://toolbelt.heroku.com/ (Optional, only needed to deploy to Heroku)
-- ```play eclipsify``` or ```play idea```
+- `play eclipsify` or `play idea`

 ### "Persistent Database" - Postgres ###

-When running SignUp as described above, the H2 database is used.
-The H2 database is running in-memory, in-process.
-This is handy, because of the simple setup, but each time you stop Play your database will be gone.
-It would be nice to have a persistent database, e.g. a disk based database.
-When running on Heroku, Postgres will be used.
-For these reasons, a local installation of Postgres is good.
+When running SignUp a Postgres database is used.
+In earlier versions of SignUp the H2 databas engine was used during development, but this was abandoned since writing the database evolution scrips that supported two dialects of SQL was too cumbersome.

+Since Postgres is used when SignUp is deployed on Heroku, running Postgres locally for development is the best option.

 To install Postgres on MacOS X: